katherinew5896/sep10-freedom-project/prep/plan.md

 ## Timeline
 * 4/15-4/18 plan out my steps
-* 4/18 tinker more with aframe and components
+* 4/18 tinker more with aframe and components.. maybe try out some new ones
 * 4/19-5/1 start coding and finishing my model

 ## components